carmenbianca/report-liferay/plan.md

 ## Legal

-The "Open Source" aspect of Liferay involves Free and Open Source Software (FOSS) licensing.
+The "\gls{open-source}" aspect of Liferay involves \gls{foss} licensing.
 Licensing involves Legal.
 This internship takes place within the context of Liferay's Legal department.
 I will be working under Matija Šuklje, Senior Counsel at Liferay.
-Matija is chiefly responsible for Liferay's Intellectual Property (IP), specifically anything that involves the "©" symbol and software copyright and licensing.
+Matija is chiefly responsible for Liferay's Intellectual Property (IP), specifically anything that involves the "©" symbol and software
+\gls{copyright} and licensing.
 The "™" symbol is managed by Kirstin Huniar, and is not relevant to this internship. [@suklje-2019]

 Beside FOSS licensing, Legal is also responsible for all other matters of law.
 Like trademarks, these are not relevant to the internship, but mentioned for